Taktak Falls is the only waterfall on Siargao island in the Philippines and is located around 1 1/2 hours ride North from General Luna.

 It would be worth the drive if you include other tourist spots along the way.
 Or else if you’re in north Siargao, like us, it will only be a short drive away.

 Where to Stay in Siargao

 I would say that if it is your first time in Siargao, General Luna is the best place to stay.
-We slept 5 nights in General Luna before heading further North.
 I have to stay, that the options on where to sleep, eat and drink are endless.

 These are our personal top picks in General Luna, Siargao.